Explainable prediction of Qcodes for NOTAMs using column generation: Computational Results

+\kp{The hyperparameters for all the models except XGBoost were tuned using Scikit-learn's GridsearchCV method.
+For XGBoost, we used Scikit-learn's RandomizedSearchCV method because of the higher training time.
+The values that achieved the highest accuracy on the validation set were selected.
+We report the values considered for each hyperparameter in Table \ref{tab:ml-models-tuning}.}

-In this section, we compare the accuracy of our approach with those that can be achieved by using a few standard machine learning algorithms.
-We used the python Scikit-learn library for evaluating the results that were generated on Google Colab (free version) and are reported in Table \ref{tab:ml-models-large}.
-The last three rows in this table provide the results of the proposed Boolean decision rule approach, using the best hyperparameter configuration for three maximum list lengths $K = 3, 4, 5$, respectively.
+We used the python Scikit-learn library for evaluating the results that were generated on Google Colab (free version) and are reported in Table \ref{tab:ml-models-large}, \kp{where $K$ denotes the candidate list length}.
+The last three rows in this table provide the results of the proposed Boolean decision rule approach, using the best hyperparameter configuration \kp{($P = 4, C = 30, I = 30, N = 20$)} for three maximum list lengths $K = 3, 4, 5$, respectively.

-The results in Table \ref{tab:ml-models-large} show that a Linear SVM and a (relatively) simple 5 layer ReLU neural network give the best accuracy in the test data.
-For both models, the best accuracy on the test data is comparable to the accuracy achieved on validation and test data by our column generation approach.
-However, Decision trees, which are more interpretable than SVM and neural networks, cannot match the accuracy achieved by our proposed prediction, thus corroborating it.
+The results in Table \ref{tab:ml-models-large} show that \kp{XGBoost} gives the best accuracy in the test data \kp{followed by a (relatively) simple 5-layer ReLU neural network and a Linear SVM for single target prediction ($K=1$).
+For these} models, the best accuracy on the test data is comparable to the accuracy achieved on validation and test data by our column generation approach.
+However, \kp{d}ecision trees, which are more interpretable than SVM and neural networks, cannot match the accuracy achieved by our proposed prediction, thus corroborating it. \kp{For a fair comparison, we also report the accuracies for XGBoost, Linear SVM, and 5-layer ReLU neural network with top $K(>1)$ candidate predictions instead of a single QCode prediction.
+These models output a prediction probability for each class.
+We can extract the top $K$ predictions using these probabilities.
+In this setting, the column generation approach is still comparable to Linear SVM in terms of accuracies.
+However, XGBoost and neural network are significantly better than the column generation approach, but they lack interpretability, the main goal of our investigation.}

+\kp{We did not consider larger neural networks for the comparision.
+However, Thales reported that they could get 93.9\% accuracy (without explanations) using BERT \citep{bert19}, a more advanced machine learning algorithm for text classification and a lot more data (about 100,000 examples).}